 Still less sweet than the Freixenet Brut, this cheap méthode champenoise champagne has a clean, sparkling taste with a hint of fruit flavor sweetness.

 Cheap but classy, crisp and dry, Cristalino from Spain is fast becoming the champagne choice of budget-conscious brides and party-givers.

 Mumm Cuvee Napa Brut Prestige

 Prosecco is Italy's version of champagne, and many sophisticates enjoy it in spite of, or because of, its cheap price.
-Mionetto is the country's largest producer of prosecco, and produces several different varieties, all of them cheap at under $20.
+Mionetto is the country's largest producer of prosecco and produces several different varieties, all of them cheap at less than $20.
 The taste is dry with an intense fruity bouquet.

-Less than twenty bucks gets you a bottle of this bubbly, which comes from the heart of Italy's Prosecco region.
+Less than $20 gets you a bottle of this bubbly, which comes from the heart of Italy's Prosecco region.
 The taste is described as "fresh and clean, with ripe citrus, lemon, green apple, and touches of grapefruit, minerals, and some toast."

 It's not champagne, it's not wine, and it's not free, but it does sparkle and it is cheap.
 As a non-alcoholic alternative to celebrate with, Fre Brut gets high marks for its pleasing taste, tiny bubbles, effervescent fizz, and dry finish.